Faculty & Staff: Partners in Your Child's Education

 Walk into any classroom at Ann Arbor Christian School, and you will find outstanding teachers who spark curiosity about God’s world and genuinely love their students.

-Working alongside a committed Head of School who is deeply devoted to God’s call to excellence and love to permeate through all areas of our school’s life, 17 skilled and passionate teachers create a vibrant, nurturing learning environment in Grades Preschool-8, art, music, Spanish, Mandarin Chinese, and physical education and are committed to a high standards of excellence in their teaching.
-Our current staffing includes a Head of School, a curriculum director, two administrative personnel, a childcare director, 12 classroom teachers, an athletic director, a part-time learning specialist, and four specialists in Arts, Music, Spanish, Chinese, and physical education.
+Working as a committed team who is deeply devoted to God’s call to excellence and love to permeate through all areas of our school’s life, 30 skilled and passionate teachers and staff members create a vibrant, nurturing learning environment in Grades Preschool-8, art, music, Spanish, Mandarin Chinese, and physical education and are committed to a high standards of excellence in their teaching.
+Our current staffing includes a Head of School, a curriculum director, a student support coordinator, three administrative personnel, a childcare director, 12 classroom teachers, an athletic director, a part-time learning specialist, a spiritual life coordinator, after school program coordinators, and five specialists in Arts, Music, Spanish, Chinese, and physical education.

 All faculty members are experienced teachers at the elementary or middle school level and possess exemplary educational and professional backgrounds.
 Opportunities for professional growth are offered throughout the year.